JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 The Cost function is merely choosing the smallest norm between each datapoint and prospective centroid and it is referred to as the distortion function.

+#### Explanation for PCA

+PCA stands for Principal Component Analysis.
+Imagine if you have a dataset comprised of thirty features.

 #### Results of K-means Clustering and PCA Project